mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 > Within the crystal palace, there is no one who knows.

-If you believe the seamless monument of human life and death, and human culture, whatever you say – we believe that is something great, wonderful, which has lots of halos, light coming from your bodies and coming from your whole spirit.
+If you believe the seamless monument of human life and death, and human culture, whatever you say, we believe that [it] is something great, wonderful, which has lots of halos, light coming from your body and from your whole spirit.
 I don’t think so.

-That (seamless monument) is really a crystal palace, a great palace, because it is spiritual security – we always expect that, in many ways.
-But if you really get into it: there is no one who knows.
-“There is no one who knows” means spiritual security which lets go of *you* yourself, as freedom.
+That (seamless monument) is really a crystal palace, a great palace, because it is spiritual security – we always expect [that], in many ways.
+But if you really get into it: there is no one who knows. *There is no one who knows* means spiritual security which lets go of *you* yourself as freedom.

-If you have somebody who knows, you are stuck in this guy or his name.
+If you have *somebody* who knows, you are stuck in this guy or [his name].
 “I know Katagiri” – at that time, I’m really stuck in this guy.
 So who knows?
 No one knows.
 “Know one knows” means you know pretty well, but you must be free from one who knows.
 Because this is the crystal palace – which I am, which you are.
 That is everybody.

 So if you know, you have to be free from the person who knows.
 That is original nature, so-called spiritual security.
 Spiritual security lets you go free, constantly.
 That is spiritual security.
-If there is even slightly somebody or something which knows, that is really *[unintelligible]*.
+If there is even slightly somebody or something which knows, that is *[unintelligible]*.

 That’s why Hsueh Tou says, “Within the crystal palace, there is no one who knows.”

 #### 1:07:33

 In Christian religion, always there is something we know.
-Wonderful spirit, halos, inspiration, catechism, *[unintelligible]*, *[unintelligible]*.
-Spiritual greed; *[unintelligible]* That’s fine, if that makes you have fun – but is that really the spiritual security you are looking for?
+Wonderful divinity, holy spirit, inspiration, catechism, *[unintelligible]*, *[unintelligible]*.
+Spiritual greed; lots of stuff there.
+That’s fine, if that makes you have fun – but is that really the spiritual security you are looking for?
 No. Because finally, you are really stuck in there.

-The other day someone came to see me and told me about her life, because she was predicted by one of the great Indian religious persons.
+The other day someone came to see me and told me about her life, because she was predicted by one of the [great] Indian religious persons.
 At that time she was not ready to accept that prediction.
-But recently she started to believe, because his predictions came to be true! *[He laughs.]* But, not all the predictions he gave; only some.

-Those predictions she believed must be something unwholesome, bad, because people pay really careful attention to something unwholesome or bad.
+But recently she started to believe [...] his predictions came to be true! *[He laughs.]* But, not all the predictions he gave; only some.
+[Those predictions she believed] were mostly something unwholesome, bad, because people pay really careful attention to something unwholesome or bad.
 If we are happy, we don’t pay attention, because we are happy.
 We are really infatuated with happiness; that’s why we don’t pay attention.
-But if you are in fearful conditions, you really pay attention to it.
-Then, you create nervousness, paying more careful attention, again and again.
+But if you are in unstable conditions, you really pay attention to [the prediction], and then, you create nervousness, paying more careful attention, again and again.
 Finally, you cannot move an inch, right in the middle of prediction.

 Prediction is fine, because in a sense it is true, teaching you who you are.
 In astrology you can get them to tell you what is your future.
 Yes, it is – but, don’t believe it.
-You should believe this, but, you shouldn't be stuck in there.
-You should be free from the prediction, because this is the real process of human life.
+You should believe this, but you shouldn't be stuck in there.
+You should be free from the [...] prediction, because this is the real process of human life.
 In other words, still there is a chance you can create your life toward the future anyway, because basically everyone is free.
-There is nothing to limit, nothing to bound your life, tied up with a certain idea.
+There is nothing to limit your life, nothing to bound your life, tied up with a certain idea.

-So even though a prediction can teach you, tell you the truth of your life toward the future – fine.
+So even though a prediction tells you the truth of your life toward the future – fine.
 The truth is still the *name* of the truth.
 You have to know *behind* the truth.
 Don’t be cheated by the *name* of truth; you have to know the *real quality* of the truth.
 Take out the name of truth of your life, in the future, in the past – that’s fine.
 But you have to know the real quality.
-For this, you have to take off the clouds of naming truth.
-That is really our problem.
+For this, you have to take off the clothes of the name of the truth.
+That is really our [practice].

 That’s why Hsueh Tou said, “Within the crystal palace, there is no one who knows.”

-#### 1:12:02

 > – Hsueh Tou added the comment, “He has raised it up.”

 *Exactly*.
 Exactly, that is holding, understanding life.

 #### 1:12:32 end of recording

 ---